W0BBLEMASTER/weboasis/README.md

 8. A `currentAnimationInterval` variable was added to keep track of the animation interval and clear it when a new animation is selected.

 ## BUGS
-- System info bugs out on various browsers.
+- System info bugs out on various browsers, (Cores and screensize).
-- Mobile site leads to BlogSpot empty theme default, possibly due to UserAgent
+- Mobile site leads to BlogSpot empty theme default, possibly due to UserAgent.
 - NEWS, CRYPTO, etc buttons on hamburger menu LEFT do *nothing*.
-- Chat button leads to dead link.
-- Easter egg not functional (*yet*).